-We can all get into debt, so if you are currently struggling to pay back money owed, know that you aren’t alone.
+We can all get into debt, so if you are currently struggling to pay back money owed and are looking to go bankrupt or for an alternative to bankruptcy in PEI, know that you aren’t alone.

 According to the news media, consumer debt is on the rise, so you might be just one of the thousands of people struggling to manage because of your debt problem.